 Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement after President Trump’s State of the Union Address:

-Washington, DC – Congresswoman Barbara Comstock (R-VA) released the following statement after the House, Senate, and the White House released the Tax Reform Framework earlier today:
+Washington, DC – Congresswoman Barbara Comstock (R-VA) released the following statement after Congressman Gerry Connolly (D-VA) released a Metro bill today: